paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-105-community-services-programs.md

 (2) **Indians 11 So in original.
 Probably should be “Indian”. tribes**

-  (A) *In general* — The Secretary shall reserve not less than 2 percent of the amount appropriated under [section 9858 of this title](./chapter-105-community-services-programs.md#section-9858) in each fiscal year for payments to Indian tribes and tribal organizations with applications approved under subsection (c) of this section.
+  (A) *In general* — The Secretary shall reserve not less than 2 percent of the amount appropriated under [section 9858 of this title](./chapter-105-community-services-programs.md#section-9858) in each fiscal year for payments to Indian tribes and tribal organizations with applications approved under subsection (c).

   (B) *Limitations* — Notwithstanding subparagraph (A), the Secretary shall only reserve an amount that is greater than 2 percent of the amount appropriated under [section 9858 of this title](./chapter-105-community-services-programs.md#section-9858), for payments described in subparagraph (A), for a fiscal year (referred to in this subparagraph as the “reservation year”) if—